lndl/colorputs/README.md

 Description
 -----------

-Colorputs provides a beatiful color printing for Ruby console-based applications
+Colorputs provides a beatiful color (and format) printing for Ruby console-based applications

 Instalation
 -----------